Microsoft Dynamics 365 Business Central

 Prerequisites

 You will need to use Business Central to create a Connect app.
 This allows point-to-point connection between Dynamics 365 Business Central and Omnata Sync for Snowflake via a REST API to interchange data.
-Learn more at
+Learn more at Microsoft Docs for Business Central API (v2.0)

 Authentication